-Janine Farzin has engineering degrees from UC Berkeley and the Massachusetts Institute of Technology (MIT).
-She is a Fulbright Fellow.
-She considers nutrient density to be a fun and practical optimization proposition, for which she explores how she can maximize nutrient inputs for herself and her family using the fewest calories.
-As organ meats are some of the most nutrient-dense foods on the planet, she finds creative ways to incorporate them into her family's diet to maximize nutrients in a single meal.
-She is a Weston A. Price Foundation co-chapter leader and can be found at offallygoodcooking.com.
+Janine Farzin has engineering degrees from UC Berkeley and MIT.
+She considers maximizing nutrient density to be a fun and practical optimization problem for herself and her family - meaning, you only get so many calories in a day, so how can you consume as many vitamins and minerals as possible from the food you do eat?
+As organ meats and raw meats are some of the most nutrient-dense foods on the planet, she finds creative ways to incorporate them into her family's diet at every turn.
+She is a former Weston A Price Foundation co-chapter leader and can be found at offallygoodcooking.com.

 HOW TO MEET INDIVIDUALIZED

 FRIDAY, NOVEMBER 5

 Janine Farzin will explain how incorporating organ meats into your own diet can help you thrive.
 By recognizing that vitamin and mineral status depend on unique environmental and genetic factors, we can consider bio individuality in choosing which organs to add to our diet.
 She will review common excess and deficiency symptoms of select vitamins and minerals and match needs with the most accessible organs.
 Additionally, she will provide tips for cleaning and trimming these organs along with practical recipes.